 Iron-willed Politician with Teen Angst: This is my nearly sixteen-year-old son.
-I will eventually get to a lot of good stuff about his younger years on the 'Becoming a So-So Mom' page.
 I guess God was concerned that I may get too full of myself as a mom, so he gave me Politician.
 His preschool teachers said he would be a lawyer when he grew up, and he has been dubbed 'Governor' at 4-H events.
 Most people think he is awesome, and I do too, but to say he has been challenging to raise would be an understatement.
 I won't write too much about him as a teen until I find out if he manages to live up to his great potential in a few years, and also because if he ever happens to find and read my blog, I know he will dissect it until he can find a way to use it as proof that I don't like him.
 Of course, he is wrong.
 While he is completely exasperating, he has some amazing qualities that I would not give up in exchange for more peace.
 I think it is all a package deal!

 The Perfectionist: This is my fourteen-year-old daughter.
 If it weren't for that darn regular A in art, she would have straight A+'s and it really irritates her.
 She has lots of friends and is a starter on her basketball team.
 She would have fit the oldest child role perfectly.
 She was born with some type-A genes from my side of the family that are dormant in my DNA.
 Just her being her, makes Politician completely crazy so Politician makes her completely crazy, on purpose.